 This release has everything I appreciate.
 A special and both calculated and raw melding of harmony and intelligent heaviness, play with time signatures, unconventional song structures and enjoyable, distinct vocals.
 The album is diverse and original and exhibits technical skill in terms of writing, playing and production.
 This release is my favourite of the year thus far, perhaps in part due to the abrasive moments vs. the less heavy approach on the band’s previous album, Form, which was still one of my favourite albums of 2010.

-I couldn't be happier with this release and hope it brings enough success to the band to bring them over to Canada for some shows.
+I couldn’t be happier with this release from Die!
+Die!
+Die! and hope it brings enough success to the band to bring them over to Canada for some shows.
 There is quality heaviness to be had here, but enhanced by interesting song writing and technical abilities that add interest vs. the same old – no small feat.

 For more on the band, head on over here!